LiAndrw/LoLVoidGrubsImpact/README.md

 ### Data Cleaning
 To prepare the dataset for analysis, it must first be cleaned, and the first step was to only include games with a `'participantid'`of 100 or 200, as those are used to denote the entries of teams instead of individual players, and only those entries include all of the relevant data needed (entries for players do not include key information such as total void grubs taken, total towers taken, total team gold earned, etc.).

 It was also necessary to include only the relevant columns: `'gameid'`, `'side'`,`'result'`, `'teamkills'`, `'teamdeaths'`, `'dragons'`, `'barons'`, `'void_grubs'`, `'towers'`, `'inhibitors'`, `'visionscore'`, and `'totalgold'`.
 All of these rows will be needed for future use and analysis.
-The dataset also includes a few games from 2023, and so it was necessary to remove those rows as those games weren't played during the 2024 season that this project is focused on.
+The dataset also includes a few games from 2023, and so it was necessary to remove those rows as those games weren't played during the 2024 season that void grubs were introduced in.

 It also turns out that the data set doesn't include `'void_grubs'` information for a few regions, due to the dataset obtaining the data for these regions by scraping certain websites that didn't incude the information regarding void grub secures.
 It was thus necessary to remove the rows where `'void_grubs'` has NaN value.